 In other parts of the Wairarapa, holiday and weekend homes represent an increasing proportion of residential areas: indeed, in Martinborough large developments of such uses have been established or proposed: again, good design is required to ensure they maintain the character of the towns.
+Also, the southern end of Carterton has a lower density residential character and some historical land uses associated with this character.

-Higher density residential development, and inappropriate building design, scale, bulk and site layout may conflict with the local residential character and amenity values, particularly in areas with historic heritage values and/or a strong cohesive sense of character.
+1. Higher density residential development, and inappropriate building design, scale, bulk and site layout may conflict with the local residential